 Do I need permission to get new keys cut?Â

 There is no law restricting the number of copies you can make of your home key.
-If you own your property, you’re free to make copies to your heart’s content.
+If you own your property, you’re free to make as many copies as you like.

 For those who rent their home, you can check if there is any stipulation in your tenancy agreement about key cutting.
 If you have an electronic fob that you use to open communal doors you’ll often need to request another of these from your letting agent or landlord directly.

 Your tenancy agreement will probably have a section stating if you have the right to change the locks, and who will pay if you do so.
-Usually, if you want to have the locks changed you will pay for the costs to do so.
+Usually, if you want to have the locks changed you will be required to pay the associated costs.

 Read more of our moving and new home guides: